by Russ Towne

 California, USA

-In early 2004 our daughter nearly died.
+In early 2004, our daughter nearly died.
 She spent a month in the hospital fighting for her life.
-Since then, Stephanie has had to deal with the disease as well as many side effects of chemotherapy, steroids and other harsh medications.
-She has met each challenge, disappointment and setback with courage and class.
+Since then, Stephanie has had to deal with the disease as well as many side effects of chemotherapy, steroids, and other harsh medications.
+She has met each challenge, disappointment, and setback with courage and class.

-18 months later, in October 2005, Stephanie dreamt of a party and bonfire at the beach for her 16th birthday, with friends, relatives, and her beloved dog Ginger.
+18 months later, in October 2005, Stephanie dreamt of a party and bonfire at the beach for her 16th birthday with friends, relatives, and her beloved dog, Ginger.

-Our friend Ian called the night before the party at 9 p.m. and turned our plans upside down.
-The small beach we’d selected, and the surrounding beaches would host a 30,000-person event on party night —
+Our friend Ian called the night before the party at 9:00 p.m. and turned our plans upside down.
+The small beach we’d selected and the surrounding beaches would host a 30,000-person event on party night, effectively closing them all.

-Our daughter had her heart set on having her dog and a bonfire at the beach, but as usual she didn’t complain.
-In her young life she’s dealt with much worse things than a spoiled birthday party.
+Our daughter had her heart set on having her dog and a bonfire at the beach, but as usual, she didn’t complain.
+In her young life, she’s dealt with much worse things than a spoiled birthday party.
 This was just the final straw on a mountain of straws that broke the camel’s back; she sat down and began to quietly cry.

 Stephanie quickly decided she’d rather have the party at our home so she could have her dog and a bonfire.
 We called the invitees with the changed plans.

 Laid out before them was the smallest, goofiest beach imaginable, built with love.
-At a moment’s notice Ian and his wife Jayme had created a beach on our concrete driveway.
-They had arrived hours earlier with a car loaded down with 660 pounds of sand, palm trees, beach toys, fish netting, Tiki torches and much more.
+At a moment’s notice, Ian and his wife Jayme had created a beach on our concrete driveway.
+They had arrived hours earlier with a car loaded down with 660 pounds of sand, palm trees, beach toys, fish netting, Tiki torches, and much more.
 Our son Brian and his friend Eric had helped set everything up.

 The beach was built with so much love that it quickly became real to everyone there.
 The girls frolicked in the sand, enjoyed the bonfire, lit torches, had a barbecue, built their own huge ice cream sundaes, and much more.
 The birthday girl was lifted up and her face was planted into her cake despite her laughing protests, which started a hilarious cake fight.

 As the girls laughed and played on the “beach” around the bonfire with our funny little dog, I felt for a moment that all was right in the world.
-I’m so very grateful to our friends for making our daughter’s birthday wish come true.
+I’m so grateful to our friends for making our daughter’s birthday wish come true.

-Podcast: Play in new window | Download (Duration: 4:35 — 4.3MB)
+Podcast: Play in new window | Download (Duration: 4:18 — 3.6MB)

 Usually I manage to maintain my composure as I read Heroic Stories.
 Not so this time.
 It is a VERY moving story – and there are several heroes in it, including the author, the daughter, the neighbor and the invitees.
 Excellent, excellent, excellent.